Toyota Crown: Japan

 The Crown Sport hybrid launched in Japan on 6 October 2023, with orders beginning the same day.
 It was initially available solely in one trim, Z. The plug-in hybrid RS variant followed later in December.

+In September 2026 the Sport Z plug-in hybrid grade was added.
+Its 2.5 L A25A-FXS engine produces 225 kW.

 Sedan (S230/232; 2023)

-The Crown Sedan is a four-door sedan that was showcased as a pre-production model in July 2022, alongside the Crown Crossover, Crown Sport, and Crown Estate, and is scheduled for 2023 release.
+The Crown Sedan is a four-door sedan that was showcased as a pre-production model in July 2022, alongside the Crown Crossover, Crown Sport, and Crown Estate, and was scheduled for a 2023 release.
 It uses the same platform as the second-generation Mirai with its longitudinal engine and rear-wheel-drive layout.
 Compared to the fifteenth generation, the sixteenth-generation sedan is 120 mm longer in length and 150 mm longer in wheelbase.

-After a series of introduction, the Crown Sedan was launched in Japan on 2 November 2023 and went on sale on 13 November.
+After a series of introductions, the Crown Sedan was launched in Japan on 2 November 2023 and went on sale on 13 November.
 Targeted monthly sales in the country is 600 units.

-Rear view of Crown Hybrid (AZSH32, Japan), with optional Modellista body kit.